top of page

 What are our responsibilities in counselling, as client and counsellor?

 It is my responsibility to provide a safe and supportive environment where you can express yourself without judgement.
-I will make sure I tell you about the benefits and risks of the approaches I offer and the limits of the services I provide.
+I will make sure I tell you about the benefits and risks of the approach I offer and the limits of the services I provide.

 Your role in maximizing the effectiveness of this process is to: